-Edward S. Knotek II is a senior vice president and research economist at the Federal Reserve Bank of Cleveland.
+Edward S. Knotek II is a senior vice president and the associate research director at the Federal Reserve Bank of Cleveland.
 He leads the Research Department’s macroeconomic forecasting group, which is responsible for developing models for economic forecasting and policy analysis.
 In addition to forecasting, Dr. Knotek’s research interests focus on macroeconomics and monetary economics, and he has conducted research on firms’ price-setting behavior, inflation dynamics, inflation nowcasting, unemployment fluctuations over the business cycle, and consumers’ responses to uncertainty.

 Prior to joining the Cleveland Reserve Bank in 2012, Dr. Knotek was a vice president and economist at the Federal Reserve Bank of Kansas City.